KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 The "arrow of time" is not universal.
 It is an expression condition.

 > **Note on Logical Invariance:**
-> While temporal character differs (dispersive vs. integrative), logical sequence remains invariant.
+> While temporal character differs (dispersive contra integrative), logical sequence remains invariant.
 Cause precedes Effect in all expressions.
 > - In Khaonic flow, the effect is the dispersal of the cause.
 > - In Aionic flow, the effect is the integration of the cause.
 >